 Peace lily plants aren’t technically poisonous.
 However, all parts of the peace lily – roots, stems, spathes, spikes, flowers, and leaves – contain insoluble calcium oxalate crystals which are toxic for both dogs and cats.
 These compounds can also be bothersome for adults and dangerous for children.

 The insoluble calcium oxalate crystals (also called raphides) are extremely sharp.
-Since they do not dissolve in liquid, they cause an intense inflammatory response when they come into contact with skin, soft tissues, or when ingested.
+Since they do not dissolve in liquid, they cause an intense inflammatory response when they come into contact with skin or soft tissues or when ingested.
 This causes a severe burning sensation and swelling.

 Peace lily plants should be handled while wearing protective gardening gloves.
 Be sure to display them in a location that’s out of the reach of children and pets in your household.